-Since our inception in December 1995, we have been principally engaged in the research and development of novel products for the prevention and treatment of serious infectious diseases, including products for use in the defense against biological warfare agents such as Smallpox and Arenaviruses.
-The effort to develop a drug for Smallpox has been aided by SBIR grants from the NIH totaling approximately \$5.8 million that were awarded in the third quarter of 2004, an agreement with Saint Louis University, funded by the NIH that was signed in September 2005, and a \$1.6 million contract with the U.S. Army which began in January 2003.
-The Arenavirus program is being supported by SBIR grants from the NIH totaling approximately \$6.3 million that were awarded in the third quarter of 2004.
+Since our inception in December 1995, SIGA has pursued the research and development of novel products for the prevention and treatment of serious infectious diseases, including products for use in the defense against biological warfare agents such as Smallpox and Arenaviruses.
+During the third quarter of 2006 we were awarded a 3 year, \$16.5 million contract from the NIH and an additional 3 year, \$4.8 million SBIR Phase II continuation grant from the NIH.
+Both awards support the continuing development of our smallpox drug candidate, SIGA-246.
+Our efforts to develop SIGA-246 were also supported by previous SBIR grants from the NIH totaling \$5.8 million, a \$1.1 million agreement with Saint Louis University, and a \$1.6 million contract with the U.S. Army.
+Our initiative to advance SIGA's Arenavirus programs is supported by a 3 year, \$6.0 million SBIR grant from the NIH, received in September 2006 and previous SBIR grants from the NIH totaling \$6.3 million.